 All patients were given visual field assessments at six weeks, three months and six months after the start of their treatment, used in combination with a patient completed quality of life questionnaire.

 From this, the trial hopes to demonstrate whether rehabilitation methods were better at improving the functional outcomes of the patients who took part, when compared to giving the patients information only.

 Additionally, it is hoped that it will also be possible to say whether prism glasses or visual search training were most effective at improving the functional outcome of patients.

 The new study found that of 1,171 patients with suspected homonymous hemianopia who were screened for the trial, only 178 patients were eligible to take part.
 The main reason people could not take part was that they had made a full or partial recovery from their visual field loss.
 In fact, full or partial recovery of visual field loss on one side accounted for almost half of those patients who were ineligible.
 This is a positive finding for stroke outcomes, as even partial recovery of visual field loss on the affected side may have much less impact on a person's functional ability, than a complete loss of vision on that side.

 For future trials in this research area, the study suggests that recruitment of patients may be increased by improved training of trial staff in the research processes involved (enhancing their ability to screen and recruit patients), as well as using outcomes from treatment that can be measured at home, rather than in the hospital.

 How can I find out more?

 The final results from the VISION trial are yet to be published.
-However, you can find out more about the trial by visiting the VISION trial website here.
+However, you can find out more about the trial by visiting the VISION trial website.

-Dr Fiona Rowe is Reader in Health Services Research at the University of Liverpool, and Chief Investigator on the VISION trial.
-Find out more about her wider research into vision problems after stroke by visiting her webpage.
+Dr Fiona Rowe is Reader in Health Services Research at the University of Liverpool, and the Chief Investigator on the VISION trial.
+Find out more about her wider research into vision problems after stroke by visiting her website.